Fintech Startups London 2021 #1 BEST FINTECH COMPANIES UK

 A Fintech Company is typically a new startup that is developing or utilising new technology to make the world of banking and financial transactions more efficient.

-Is the Financial Technology Category a Growing Market?
+Is the Financial Technology Category and FIntech Startups London in General A Growing Market?

 The global fintech market was valued at about $127.66 billion in 2018, and is expected to grow to $309.98 billion at an annual growth rate of 24.8% through 2022. – PRNewsWire